bagustris/detect-segment-cough/README.md

 ### Features

 This file contains all of the functions used for the computation of audio signal features commonly used in cough classification.

+### Segmentation

+This file contains a function for segmenting a recording into individual cough signals, and additional code to compute the SNR of the recording.

 ## Models